pace-gt/redoc/README.md

 Each doc begins with a description of the module, if it can find one from Lmod.
 Next, the doc lists the files necessary for the exercise, including any source code files, makefiles, and general input files.
-It explains how each file can be accessed directly from the reframe sanity check's source directory.
+It explains how each file can be accessed directly from the Reframe sanity check's source directory.
 The third section of each doc shows the commands necessary to run the exercise, with automatically inserted comments explaining common actions.
-Finally, the doc provides attribution for the exercise, if provided in the implementation of the reframe sanity test.
+Finally, the doc provides attribution for the exercise, if provided in the implementation of the Reframe sanity test.

 ## How to use Redoc

 **1. Set up your Reframe tests.**
 For Redoc to use your Reframe tests, they must be structured a certain way.
 The tests for each module must be defined in a script named \<module\>.py, where \<module\> is the name of the module tested.
 This script must be placed in a directory called \<module\>.
-If any of the tests for this module require any files, these must be placed in a directory called 'src', which must also be placed in the \<module\> directory.
-Tests that do not require any files should include the line `self.sourcesdir = None`.
-Finally, all of the directories named \<module\> for various modules must be in the same parent directory, which will be referred to as the reframe test directory.
+If a test for this module requires any files (e.g. source code), these must be placed in a directory called 'src', which must also be placed in the \<module\> directory.
+Finally, all of the directories named \<module\> for various modules must be in the same parent directory, which will be referred to as the Reframe test directory.
 Users should have read permissions to this directory so that they can access the files necessary for the example exercises.
 Here is a tree diagram for fictional modules "foo" and "bar":

 	reframe_test_directory/
 	├── bar